norbelcasasmurillo/password-policy/README.md

 <br />

 <p align="center">
 Open "Minimum Password age" Properties.
-Adjust "Minimum Password age" to 1 day, which usually for most secure environments.
+Adjust "Minimum Password age" to 1 day, which is typical for most secure environments.
 Or set it between 2-7 days for high-security or compliance-driven organizations.
 Then click OK.
 (You can click on the "Explain" tab for more information.)

 </p>
 <p>